Farcaster-Attestation/farcaster-resolver/README.md

 ### Retrieving the Attestation UID

-To retrieve the unique attestation identifier (UID) for a verified wallet-FID pair, call the `getAttestationUid` function:
+To retrieve the attestation UID for a verified wallet-FID pair, call the `getAttestationUid` function:

 ```solidity
 function getAttestationUid(